 - If you had multiple types of cancer or recurrent cancer

-Certain cancers are riskier than others, affecting eligibility and life insurance costs.
-The table below shows survival rates for both men and women with various cancer types, highlighting key considerations for life insurance after a cancer diagnosis or for cancer survivors.
+Certain cancers are riskier than others, affecting eligibility and costs.
+The table below shows survival rates for men and women with various cancer types, highlighting key considerations for life insurance after a diagnosis.

 Recent Cancer 5-Year Survival Rates, SEER, National Cancer Institute